alepau87/SharepointFrameworkCodeSamples/Datatables/README.md

+#Simple listview with datatables on Sharepoint Framework webpart

 In this post I will explain how to integrate the plugin DataTables into SPF to show data like a gridview, this plugin is awesome because it allows you to paginate async, search async/on screen, and it has very good looking style.
 We could even use this as replacement for the standard sharepoint list view webpart.
 I dont understand why after so many years the list view webpart is so ugly and slow, perhaps with the modern sites coming soon, this will look better and be faster.